Close

 Horse racing

 Horses are gentle, social, trusting animals.
 Behind racing’s glamorous image horses suffer -— both on the track and in training.
-They are then discarded when no longer profitable.
+They are then killed when no longer profitable.

 Bird shooting